pagkly/Zed/Investopedia3/What Is a One-Time Item.md

 ## Understanding One-Time Items

 One-time items are either recorded under operating expenses or below earnings before interest and taxes ([EBIT](https://www.investopedia.com/terms/e/ebit.asp)).
-EBIT is essentially a company's profit without the cost of interest on debt and taxes factored into it.
-[Net income](https://www.investopedia.com/terms/n/netincome.asp), on the other hand, is the company's profit after factoring in all costs, expenses, and [revenues](https://www.investopedia.com/terms/r/revenue.asp) and is listed at the bottom of the income statement.
+EBIT is essentially a company's profit without the cost of interest on debt and taxes factored into it. [[Net income]](https://www.investopedia.com/terms/n/netincome.asp), on the other hand, is the company's profit after factoring in all costs, expenses, and [[revenues]](https://www.investopedia.com/terms/r/revenue.asp) and is listed at the bottom of the income statement.

 A one-time item, such as the sale of an asset, could inflate net income for that period.
-One-time items are also called [unusual items](https://www.investopedia.com/terms/u/unusual-item.asp) or nonrecurring items.
+One-time items are also called [[unusual items]](https://www.investopedia.com/terms/u/unusual-item.asp) or nonrecurring items.

 ## Types of One-Time Items

 One-time items listed on a company's financial statements may include:

--   [Restructuring](https://www.investopedia.com/terms/r/restructuring.asp) charges, such as when a company modifies its debt structure
+-   [[Restructuring]](https://www.investopedia.com/terms/r/restructuring.asp) charges, such as when a company modifies its debt structure
--   [Asset impairment](https://www.investopedia.com/terms/i/impairedasset.asp) or write-off, which is a charge that occurs when the market value of an asset is lower than the asset's value listed on the [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp)
+-   [[Asset impairment]](https://www.investopedia.com/terms/i/impairedasset.asp) or write-off, which is a charge that occurs when the market value of an asset is lower than the asset's value listed on the [[balance sheet]](https://www.investopedia.com/terms/b/balancesheet.asp)
--   Loss from [discontinued operations](https://www.investopedia.com/terms/d/discontinued-operations.asp), which is from an operation being shut down
+-   Loss from [[discontinued operations]](https://www.investopedia.com/terms/d/discontinued-operations.asp), which is from an operation being shut down
--   Loss from early retirement of debt, such as a company paying off its debt–or [bonds](https://www.investopedia.com/terms/b/bond.asp)–early
+-   Loss from early retirement of debt, such as a company paying off its debt–or [[bonds]](https://www.investopedia.com/terms/b/bond.asp)–early
--   M&A or divestiture-related costs, which can result from [mergers](https://www.investopedia.com/terms/m/merger.asp) and [acquisitions](https://www.investopedia.com/terms/a/acquisition.asp)
+-   M&A or divestiture-related costs, which can result from [[mergers]](https://www.investopedia.com/terms/m/merger.asp) and [[acquisitions]](https://www.investopedia.com/terms/a/acquisition.asp)
 -   Gain or loss from an asset sale, such as the sale of equipment
 -   Extraordinary legal costs
 -   Natural disaster damage costs